Who Owns Colibrium Additive (formerly GE Additive)?

 Who owns GE Aerospace?

 GE Aerospace (General Electric Company) is publicly traded on NYSE with a broad institutional and retail shareholder base.
 No single shareholder holds a controlling stake.
+Major institutional shareholders include Vanguard Group, BlackRock, and State Street.
 H. Lawrence Culp Jr. serves as Chairman and CEO.

 - Founded: 1892